avadev/Avalara-SDK-Ruby/docs/A1099/V2/CompaniesW9Api.md

 api_instance = AvalaraSdk::A1099::V2::CompaniesW9Api.new api_client

 avalara_version = '2.0' # String | API version
-x_correlation_id = '18ba9c2b-136f-4365-a847-92af92dfe7ba' # String | Unique correlation Id in a GUID format
 opts = {
   filter: 'filter_example', # String | A filter statement to identify specific records to retrieve.
 For more information on filtering, see <a href=\"https://developer.avalara.com/avatax/filtering-in-rest/\">Filtering in REST</a>.
   top: 56, # Integer | If zero or greater than 1000, return at most 1000 results.
 Otherwise, return this number of results.
 Used with skip to provide pagination for large datasets.
   skip: 56, # Integer | If nonzero, skip this number of results before returning data.
 Used with top to provide pagination for large datasets.
   order_by: 'order_by_example', # String | A comma separated list of sort statements in the format (fieldname) [ASC|DESC], for example id ASC.
   count: true, # Boolean | If true, return the global count of elements in the collection.
-  count_only: true # Boolean | If true, return ONLY the global count of elements in the collection.
+  count_only: true, # Boolean | If true, return ONLY the global count of elements in the collection.
 It only applies when count=true.
+  x_correlation_id: '9a48ab84-6513-46e6-8f6d-a7ca5802d553', # String | Unique correlation Id in a GUID format
+  x_avalara_client: 'Swagger UI; 22.1.0' # String | Identifies the software you are using to call this API.
+For more information on the client header, see [Client Headers](https://developer.avalara.com/avatax/client-headers/) .
 }

 begin
   # List companies
-  result = api_instance.get_companies(avalara_version, x_correlation_id, opts)
+  result = api_instance.get_companies(avalara_version, opts)
   p result
 rescue AvalaraSdk::ApiError => e
   puts "Error when calling CompaniesW9Api->get_companies: #{e}"